Bandar Tun Razak: Culture

 Bandar Tun Razak was a township almost completely different from Bangsar.

 Night activities at Bandar Tun Razak arose when several places were opened until midnight to boost its customers.
 Pusat Komuniti Bandar Tun Razak which is located at Taman Mulia the heart of Bandar Tun Razak serves food and has a night market.

-There are other places that operate in the late night such as Bandar Sri Permaisuri, which is famous for dining at night.
-There are plenty of mamak stalls and Malindo food stalls.
+There are other places that operate in the late night such as Bandar Sri Permaisuri, which is known for dining at night.
+There are a number of mamak stalls and Malindo food stalls.